German and Comparative Literature (MLitt/MA) 2017 entry

 These are the modules offered by the University of St Andrews during the second year of the MLitt/MA programme.
 Find out more about the modules taught by the University of Bonn.

 The modules in this programme have varying methods of delivery and assessment.
 For more details of each module, including weekly contact hours, teaching methods and assessment, please see the latest module catalogue which is for the 2016–2017 academic year; some elements may be subject to change for 2017 entry.

 - Apples and Oranges: Issues in Comparative Literature: explores the most pressing questions which arise when different texts are put in contact, using pairings of texts to reflect on different kinds of relations, such as clashes, genetic, interdisciplinary and intermedial relations.

 - German Literary and Cultural Contexts: Turning Points: advanced knowledge of contexts that have shaped literature and culture in the German-speaking lands from the Middle Ages to the present day.

 Students choose one optional module.
-Optional modules are subject to change each year, and attendance may be limited (see the University’s position on curriculum development).
+Optional modules are subject to change each year, and some may only allow limited numbers of students (see the University’s position on curriculum development).

 - Middle Eastern Literary and Cultural Contexts